-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about rolling the dice to bring random games back into the light.
 Today, a flight simulator that dared tell an epic story of swords and sorcery, dungeons and dragons, and men with ridiculous moustaches.

-Okay, so it's not going to win any prizes for graphics and playability now, but for 1990 this was impressive stuff.
-It's hard to remember just how far graphics shot forward in that decade, but consider that its rivals were things like Thunder Strike and it starts to look pretty good.
-The state of the art at this point was Falcon 3, and that wasn't even released yet, and flight simulators were system killers.
-It'd be a couple of years before Commanche would offer organic looking landscapes, with the likes of Flight Unlimited and Strike Commander melting a regular PC as well as if they'd aimed a flamethrower at the CPU.
+OK, so it's not going to win any prizes for graphics and playability now, but for 1990 this was impressive stuff.
+It's hard to remember just how far graphics shot forward in that decade, but consider its rivals, things like Thunder Strike (opens in new tab), and it starts to look pretty good.
+The state of the art at this point was Falcon 3.0 (opens in new tab), and that wasn't even released yet.
+Flight simulators were system killers.
+It'd be a couple of years before Comanche would offer organic-looking landscapes.
+The likes of Flight Unlimited and Strike Commander melted PCs like they'd aimed a flamethrower at the CPU.

-This does mean having to balance about a million keys at once, to steer the dragon and target the lance, but that actually works in its favour.
+This does mean having to balance about a million keys at once to steer the dragon and target the lance, but that actually works in its favour.
 It provides the sense that you're in control of the dragon rather than just piloting it, and both are contributing to the victory or lack of it.
-The lack of it is pretty likely though, because this game doesn't mess around much or go in for hand-holding.
-Even the death message on the first mission - and it's something different for each one - is pretty contemptuous of failure.
+The lack is pretty likely, because DragonStrike doesn't mess around.
+Even the death message on the first mission—and it's something different for each one—is contemptuous of failure.

 But then, it's hardly the only game about dragons to like rubbing it in.
-Here for instance was the RPG Drakkhen's way of explaining just how catastrophically you'd managed to screw everything up.
+Here, for instance, was the 1989 RPG Drakkhen's way of explaining just how catastrophically you'd managed to screw everything up.

-Provided that you actually survive to see them though, there are some great touches here.
-It's possible to be knocked off your dragon for instance, falling helplessly to the ground and hoping it catches you for a message of - I quote - "Phew, that was close!".
-Flying low to the ground in dangerous terrain produces a storm of arrows from underneath, most of them ideally hoping you don't notice they can even emerge from the sea, but what are you going to do?
-When death happens, it draws a distinction between your death and your dragon's, and even before that it tries to keep it in mind with the flight model.
+Provided that you actually survive to see them, there are some great touches in DragonStrike.
+It's possible to be knocked off your dragon, falling helplessly to the ground and hoping your mount catches you.
+Flying low to the ground in dangerous terrain produces a storm of arrows from underneath, sometimes even emerging from the sea, but what are you going to do?
 Swooping down produces a rapid speed boost to factor in the move and gravity, while pulling up is far slower, affecting the best way to approach some targets.
-Also, it being a dragon means that you can land safely any time you like, which isn't normally that useful, but does at least give the dragon time for a snack.
+Also, being on a dragon means you can land safely any time you like, which isn't normally that useful, but does at least give the dragon time for a snack.

-This begin an early 90s 3D action game, there's not a vast amount more to say about it directly.
-It's an interesting slice of Westwood's history though, not least for firmly establishing many of the traits that would see it do so well in the next few years.
-There was no reason for instance for them to go to this much effort to create a simulator rather than just an action game, nor to wrap it up so nicely with technology, a ton of original artwork, a branching campaign and clever details.
-Even popular AD&D games of the time were not exactly known for showing off, and others could be downright insulting.
+This begin an early 1990s 3D action game, there's not a vast amount more to say about it.
+DragonStrike an interesting slice of Westwood's history though, not least for firmly establishing many of the traits that would see it do so well in the next few years.
+There was no reason for them to go to this much effort to create a simulator rather than just an action game, nor to wrap it up so nicely with technology, a ton of original artwork, a branching campaign and clever details.
+Even popular AD&D games of the time were not exactly known for showing off (opens in new tab).

-Okay, so technically Eye of the Beholder III was developed by SSI instead, but there was no way I was going to let that opportunity pass.
-At any rate, there's no arguing that it was was a special company, whose highs were glorious and failures at least interesting, with the exception of Earth and Beyond, which was duller than a diet of grey nutrient paste washed down with distilled water.
-Dragon Strike is one of the more forgotten bits of its history, but really, deserves to be better known.
-So, now you know about it - and as a wise toy advert once said, knowing is half the battle.
-Here's how it looks in action.
+OK, so technically Eye of the Beholder 3 was developed by SSI instead, but there was no way I was going to let that opportunity pass.
+At any rate, there's no arguing that Westwood was was a special company, whose highs were glorious and failures at least interesting, with the exception of Earth and Beyond, which was duller than a diet of grey nutrient paste washed down with distilled water.

 Seriously, dragon combat simulators.
 It's definitely not too late.
 I'm just saying.